10 Charming Little Towns in New Zealand You Need to Visit

 queenstown, otagoImage credit: Hey Explorer

-Queenstown is hands down one of the most picturesque towns in New Zealand, no doubt about that.
+Queenstown is hands down one of the most picturesque towns in New Zealand, and there is no doubt about that.
 Also known as New Zealand’s adventure capital, Queenstown offers opportunities for bungy jumping, jetboating, white-water rafting, skydiving… the list goes on.
 Set against Lake Wakatipu and flanked by snow-capped mountains, Queenstown is a place you’ll remember for life.

 8. Akaroa, Canterbury